 \subsection{Our XAI Method Choices}

-After we clarified the relevant stakeholders and their desiderata, we now describe the concrete \ac{xai} method choices we made for our \ac{cdss}.
-We made choices in the categories \emph{applicability}, \emph{scope}, and \emph{stage}, as proposed by \citet{speith_review_2022}.
+After we clarified the relevant stakeholders and their desiderata, we describe the concrete \ac{xai} method choices we made for our \ac{cdss}.
 Categories like input data and problem type are pre-determined by the problem the application addresses.

-\textbf{Input Data, Problem, and Model Type:} The \ac{ai} system is based on a complex \ac{dnn} that processes multivariate time series data, including patient vital signs, to predict the remaining \ac{los} of an individual patient.

-\textbf{Stage:} While \acp{dnn} provide great performance by learning complex relationships in data, they are not intrinsically interpretable and lack transparency~\citep{barnes_evaluating_2024}.
+The \ac{ai} system is based on a complex \ac{dnn} that processes multivariate time series data, including patient vital signs, to predict the remaining \ac{los} of an individual patient.
+While \acp{dnn} provide great performance by learning complex relationships in data, they are not intrinsically interpretable and lack transparency~\citep{barnes_evaluating_2024}.
 Therefore, we employ post-hoc \ac{xai} methods to provide insights into this black-box model.

-\textbf{Applicability:} To ensure a reliant and permanent \ac{ai} model, we dynamically retrain and update the \ac{ai} model to avoid data drifts.
-Some changes in the \ac{ai} model might affect the \ac{ai} architecture.
-Therefore, the model-specific \ac{xai} method could not be applied anymore.
-For this reason, we selected model-agnostic \ac{xai} methods.
-This choice allows us to apply the \ac{xai} method to any underlying \ac{ai} model that is based on a neural network structure.
+To ensure a reliable and permanent \ac{ai} model, we dynamically retrain and update the \ac{ai} model to avoid data drifts.
+Some changes in the \ac{ai} model might affect the \ac{ai} architecture, making model-specific \ac{xai} methods potentially incompatible.
+For this reason, we selected model-agnostic \ac{xai} methods that can be applied to any underlying \ac{ai} model based on a neural network structure.

-\textbf{Scope:} The primary goal of our \ac{xai} method is to satisfy our end user's desiderata and thus target interpretability, usability, and trust or appropriate reliance.
-For this reason, our \ac{xai} method focuses on a local scope, enabling clinicians to understand specific predictions.
-This local scope is done by interpreting relationships between input data, such as patient vital signs, and predicted outcomes, like the estimated remaining \ac{los}.
-This model's interpretability is crucial to ensure an appropriate reliance on clinical decision-making.

-\textbf{Output Format and Result:} To be sure that the output of the \ac{xai} method is understood accordingly, we are using a combination of different output formats for the \ac{xai} method result, such as visual and numerical information.
-This degree of freedom allows us to provide an appropriate output format for users with different desiderata and levels of expertise.
+The primary goal of our \ac{xai} method is to satisfy our end users' desiderata and thus target interpretability, usability, and trust or appropriate reliance.
+Our \ac{xai} method focuses on a local \emph{scope}, enabling clinicians to understand specific predictions by interpreting relationships between input data, such as patient vital signs, and predicted outcomes, like the estimated remaining \ac{los}.
+This interpretability is crucial to ensure appropriate reliance in clinical decision-making.
+To ensure that the output of the \ac{xai} method is understood accordingly, we use a combination of different output formats, such as visual and numerical information, providing appropriate representations for users with different desiderata and levels of expertise.